ondrejsika/docker-training/README.md

 - `-ti` - map TTY a STDIN (for bash eg.)
 - `-e <variable>=<value>` - set ENV variable

+## Restart Policy

+By default, if container process stop (or fail), contailner will be stopped.

+You can choose another behavion using argument `--restart <restart policy>`.

+- `--restart on-failure` - restart only when container return non zero return code
+- `--restart always` - always, even on Docker daemon restart (server restart also)
+- `--restart unless-stopped` - similar to always, but keep stopped container stopped on Docker daemon restart (server restart also)

 ## List Containers

 - `docker ps` - list running containers